University of New Hampshire at Manchester: Rankings

 Ordinarily, as a college of the University of New Hampshire, UNHM is not ranked by media outlets as a discrete institution.
 However, in 2013 Washington Monthly ranked UNH's urban college #14 in the United States in an assessment of best-value liberal arts colleges.
 In 2022, Money.com ranked UNH Manchester #204 out of all colleges and universities in the United States in an assessment of educational quality, affordability, and career outcomes.
 The undergraduate colleges of UNH located in Durham ranked #170 in the Money.com assessment.

 In 2012, UNH Dining, which services the UNH colleges in both Manchester and Durham, was ranked in the top 50 nationally by The Daily Meal, whose "Best Colleges for Food in America" listing rates universities' dining options on accessibility, service, healthiness, sustainability, and use of local products.

 Student life

 Housing

-While many UNHM students commute to campus from towns in the greater Manchester area, UNH Manchester announced the opening of a new UNH residence hall in fall 2018.
+While many UNHM students commute to campus from towns in the greater Manchester area, UNH Manchester has housing available at the Hampton residence hall located at SNHU.

-Located at 1000 Elm Street, UNH Downtown Commons offers double and triple rooms, on-site dining, laundry facilities, and other amenities.
-The residence hall is a 14-minute walk to campus, and steps from downtown Manchester’s restaurants, shops and nightlife.

-UNH Manchester also partners with the New Hampshire Institute of Art to offer meals in the NHIA dining hall, located on Spring Street.